tohmze/ratemyprofessors-mcp/README.md

 ## Acknowledgements

-This project makes use of the [rmp-ts-api](https://github.com/DeveloperMindset123/rmp-ts-api) by [DeveloperMindset123](https://github.com/DeveloperMindset123).
-Big thanks for providing a TypeScript API wrapper for RateMyProfessors!
+This project uses the [rmp-ts-api](https://github.com/DeveloperMindset123/rmp-ts-api) Typescript Wrapper API by @DeveloperMindset123.
+Big thanks for making it!